KWUL (AM)

 KWUL (920 kHz) is a commercial AM radio station licensed to St. Louis, Missouri, and serving the Greater St. Louis media market.
 The station is owned by Louis Eckelkamp, through licensee East Central Broadcasting, LLC.
-KWUL 920 airs an Americana radio format.
+KWUL airs an Americana radio format.
 The studios and offices are on Hampton Avenue in St. Louis.

 KWUL is a Class B station.
 It transmits with 450 watts by day and 500 watts at night.
 Its transmitter is near the Interstate 255/Illinois Route 255/Interstate 270 interchange, off Chain of Rocks Road in Edwardsville, Illinois.
 Programming is also heard on FM translator K268CT, 101.5 MHz in St. Louis.

 History

-Talk, Top 40, Country
+Talk, Top 40, country

 The station first signed on the air on December 1, 1961.
 Its original call sign was WGNU and its city of license was Granite City, Illinois.
 Founded by Chuck Norman and owned by him for the rest of his life, it was held in trust after his 2004 death.
 Under Norman's ownership, the station featured a wide-ranging local talk radio format.
-Norman also signed on FM sister station WGNU-FM (now 106.5 WARH) on November 24, 1965.
+Norman also signed on WGNU-FM 106.5 on November 24, 1965.

 For a time, WGNU had a Top 40 format, then changed to country music.
 It later tried talk shows aimed at the African-American community.